169 1990s Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Cryptonomicon

-146. What man was the founder of mortgage giant Rock Financial in 1985 which became the largest independent mortgage lender in the US by the late 1990s?
-The company later rebranded to Quicken Loans and also includes the Rocket Mortgage brand as well.
+168. What man was the founder of mortgage giant Rock Financial in 1985, which became the largest independent mortgage lender in the U.S. by the late 1990s?
+The company later rebranded to Quicken Loans and also includes the Rocket Mortgage brand.

 Answer: Dan Gilbert

-147. Featuring partially overlapping blue and orange circles as its logo, what is the smart card electronic cash system founded in the United Kingdom in the 1990s and acquired by Mastercard in 2001?
+169. Featuring partially overlapping blue and orange circles as its logo, what smart card electronic cash system was founded in the United Kingdom in the 1990s and acquired by Mastercard in 2001?

 Answer: Mondex